Central African Republic–India relations: Trade

 Bilateral trade between the Central African Republic and India is comparatively small as the former is a war-torn nation suffering from political instability.
 Trade between the two countries grew from US$1.13 million in 2004-05 to US$10 million in 2015–16.
 India exported $9.17 million worth of goods to CAR, and imported $830,000 in 2015–16.
+By 2022, this further increased to $25.3 million and $3.46 million, respectively.

 Foreign aid

 CAR and India signed a Memorandum of Understanding (MoU) in March 2010 to establish an Information Technology (IT) Centre for Excellence in Bangui.
 On 3 September 2010, they signed an MoU to establish two learning stations under the Hole-in-Wall Computer Education project.
 The two stations were opened on 31 August 2011.
 Under the Pan-African e-Network project, India set up tele-education, tele-medicine and VVIP connectivity in Bangui.

 India extended an LoC of $29.5 million to set up a 400 MT/day cement plant in Bangui.
 CAR availed a line of credit of $20 million from India for limestone mining for the cement plant in Bangui.
 The contract for the project was awarded to Indian firm Jaguar Overseas Ltd. In early 2014, however, Jaguar was forced to evacuate its personnel from Bangui due to the instability in the CAR.
-Officials from Jaguar Overseas Ltd. and the Exim Bank visited CAR in August 2016 to assess the progress of the project.
+Officials from Jaguar Overseas Ltd. and the EXIM Bank visited CAR in August 2016 to assess the progress of the project.
 The plant had almost been complete at the time the Indian workers were evacuated, but had since been damaged by rebels.
-Jaguar Overseas stated that it was considering options to restart the work.

 India provided CAR with a line of credit of $5.5 million to purchase 100 buses, spare parts, and to construct a bus workshop.
 India supplied CAR with the buses and spare parts, constructed the bus workshop and handed it over to CAR authorities by 2011.
 However, the majority of the buses have since been damaged by civil unrest in the country, and as of December 2016, only two of the 100 buses are in operation.
 Further, the bus workshop was destroyed by rebels.
 CAR signed an agreement to receive a line of credit worth $39.69 million to build two hydroelectric projects.
-However, India has put the agreement on hold as CAR failed to repay its pending dues to Exim Bank for previously issued lines of credit.
+However, India has put the agreement on hold as CAR failed to repay its pending dues to EXIM Bank for previously issued lines of credit.
 The CAR Government has requested loan restructuring.

 Citizens of CAR are eligible for scholarships under the Indian Technical and Economic Cooperation Programme (ITEC) and the Indian Council for Cultural Relations.
 Many Central African women have attended the ITEC training course on solar electrification and rooftop water harvesting at Barefoot College in Tilonia, Rajasthan.